 “Stephen Geanacopoulos is considered to be one of the state’s top business attorneys and handles a wide variety of matters.
 He is ‘pragmatic, proactive and gives good business advice.’”

 Chambers USA 2018 America’s Leading Lawyers for Business reports:

 “Steve commands an excellent reputation for his counsel on M&A and private equity matters.
 His substantial expertise encompasses a broad range of matters including venture capital, securities and corporate governance.
 Sources highlight his proficiency in international matters and describe him as ‘very intelligent, experienced and resourceful.’”

 Steve led the AP&S team in the following engagements:

 - $250 million sale to Berkshire Hathaway, Inc. of the U.S. Precious Metals Business of a London-based, London Stock Exchange-listed multinational, including subsidiaries in France, U.K., Hong Kong, China, Japan, U.S. Virgin Islands and the Dominican Republic.

 - $50 million acquisition by a Paris-based, Euronext-listed multinational of a controlling interest in a Boston-based emerging technology company.

 - Acquisition of a Vancouver, British Columbia company by a Providence-based patent-rich technology company listed on the AIM market of the London Stock Exchange.

 - $300 million private auction sale of worldwide non-core businesses of a U.K.-based multinational.

-- Representation of senior management team in connection with $310 million sale of private equity portfolio company.
+- Representation of senior management team in connection with $610 million sale of a private equity portfolio company to a strategic buyer.